esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 3. upload
-Upload sub command used to upload application file.
-Here, application file path is required to upload file.
+Upload sub command is used to upload application file.
+Here, the application file path is required to upload file.
 ```sh
 $ espercli app upload [OPTIONS] [application-file]
 ```